Beach Blanket Babylon

 On April 17, 2019, Jo Schuman Silver announced to the staff that the show would be closing on New Year's Eve.

 Plot summary

-Beach Blanket Babylon follows Snow White as she takes a fast-paced journey around the world in search of her "Prince Charming."
+The original Beach Blanket Babylon (started in 1974) and Beach Blanket Babylon Goes Bananas (that started in 1975) evolved from the street group that Roberta and Nancy Bleiweiss and Steve Silver performed on the streets of San Francisco during the early 70s when street artists made a living performing.'Beach Blanket Babylon Goes to the Stars' did not start until the late 70s.
+It follows Snow White as she takes a fast-paced journey around the world in search of her "Prince Charming".
 Along the way she encounters a large group of figures from popular culture, who together perform satirical songs.
 Figures lampooned include politicians and political figures from the San Francisco, California and U.S. governments, film and television stars, famous singers and athletes, and others who have been in the news.
 Also present are long-running characters such as Glinda the Good Witch, Mr. Peanut, Louis XIV, Oprah Winfrey, James Brown, Tina Turner, Carmen Miranda, Elvis Presley, a band of dancing French Poodles, and Snow White's tour guide, a female narrator who takes on several incarnations from an Italian pizza lady to a cowgirl.